 THREATS CONCERNS Does the system include steel piping that is not protected from corrosion by cathodic protection (CP)?
 Corrosion Has the system experienced leaks from corroded pipe?
-(Internal, external, and atmospheric) Does the system have isolated metallic sections (i.e., valves or risers) that do not have CP?
+(Internal, external, and Does the system have isolated metallic sections (i.e., valves or risers) atmospheric) that do not have CP?
 Is the system located in an environment prone to atmospheric corrosion?
 Are portions of the system highly susceptible to earthquakes / erosion?
 Are portions of the system susceptible to snow or ice loading?
 Natural Forces Are portions of the system located in areas that are subject to flooding?
 Are there large trees, near the pipeline system, which have roots that could damage the system?
-Excavation Damage Are portions of the system buried where excavation, that could damage your system, can occur without your knowledge?
-Other Outside Force Are portions of the system (pipelines, meters, valves, regulators) located in areas that are subject to vehicular damage?
+Excavation Damage Are portions of the system buried where excavation, which could Excavation Damage damage your system, can occur without your knowledge?
+Other Outside Force Are portions of the system (aboveground pipelines, meters, valves, regulators) located in areas that are close to roads or driveways, and may be subject to vehicular damage?
 Damage Are the above-ground sections (pipeline, meters) of the system adequately supported and protected from potential damage?
 Does the system experience frequent leakage as a result of defective pipeline material or fittings?
 Material / Weld Failure Has the operator been contacted by the pipeline manufacturer regarding defects in the pipeline material or fittings?
+Is any portion of the pipeline composed of material subject to degradation and premature failure, such as PVC or Aldyl-A?
 Are rectifiers properly working and providing adequate protection?
 Are pressure regulators in good mechanical condition and have the Equipment proper pressure setting?
-Does not apply to service regulators Are idle sections of service line properly maintained and equipped with a device to prevent the flow of gas?
+This does not apply to service regulators Are idle sections of service line properly maintained and equipped with a device to prevent the flow of gas?
 Does the pipeline system require the operation of any device, other than Operations valves, such as a pressure regulator that serves more than one customer?
 Are all valves, including service valves, working and accessible?